 Century Park Associates’ Going the Extra Mile program honors associates who go beyond their job descriptions in caring for residents, their families and fellow associates.
-Here are seven of our inspiring stories from our winners:
+Here are seven inspiring stories from our recent winners:

 Savannah Nelson, QMAP/care associate at Garden Plaza of Aurora, Colorado